anjos/site/content/pages/short-bio.rst

 application of neural nets and statistical methods for particle recognition in the context of High-Energy Physics experiments at Large Hadron Collider at CERN_, Switzerland.
-He joined the `Idiap Research Institute`_ in 2010 where he works with biosignal processing and biometrics applications.
-He currently heads the `Biosignal Processing Group`_ at Idiap_.
+He joined the `Idiap Research Institute`_ in 2010 where he works with medical AI and biometrics applications.
+He currently heads the `Medical AI Group`_ at Idiap_.
 Current interests include reproducible research and open-science for medical applications, biometrics, image and signal processing, and machine learning.
 André teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale